awsdocs/aws-doc-sdk-examples/go/lambda/README.md

 ### RunFunction/RunFunction.go

-This example executes a Lambda function.
+This example executes an AWS Lambda function.

 `go run RunFunction.go -f FUNCTION -f FUNCTION [-m MAX-ITEMS]`

-- _FUNCTION_ is the name of the Lambda function to call.
+- _FUNCTION_ is the name of the AWS Lambda function to call.
 - _MAX-ITEMS_ is the maximum number of items to retrieve.
   This argument is optional, and if not supplied, defaults to 10.